roberts1000/rspec_n/README.md

 1. Ruby on Rails Applications: `DISABLE_DATABASE_ENVIRONMENT_CHECK=1 RAILS_ENV=test bundle exec rake db:drop db:create db:migrate && bundle exec rspec`.
 2. Everything else: `bundle exec rspec`.

-#### Use Custom Command to Start RSpec
+#### Use a Custom Command to Start RSpec

 Use the `-c` option if you want to specify your own command.
 The following example deletes the `tmp` folder before starting RSpec:

     $ rspec_n 5 -c 'rm -rf tmp && bundle exec rspec'

-There are couple points to consider:
+There are a couple points to consider:

 1. Wrap your entire command in a single or double quoted string.
-1. Use the `&&` operator to join commands.
+1. Use `&&` to create compound commands.
-1. rspec_n was created to help discover flaky test suites so it adds `--order rand` to your custom command by default.
-You must use `--order defined` or `--order project` if you want something else.
+1. Avoid trying to change test order within a custom command. rspec_n was created to help discover flaky test suites so it adds `--order rand` to your custom command.
+Use the `--order defined` or `--order project` options to the control the order.

 #### Control File Output

-rspec_n writes output for each iteration in a sequence of files `rspec_n_iteration.1`, `rspec_n_iteration.2`, etc...
+rspec_n writes output for each iteration to files with the iteration number (`rspec_n_iteration.1`, `rspec_n_iteration.2`, etc...).
 If you want to disable this, add the `--no-file` option to the command.

     $ rspec_n 5 --no-file